jeffwilliams/Torrentflow/README.md

 1. Unpack the torrentflow archive to the desired installation path and unpack the archive.

+2. Install the dependencies (See appendix A for details)

-2. In the installation directory run `./install.rb`.
+3. In the installation directory run `./install.rb`.

-3. Edit the configuration file `etc/torrentflowdeamon.conf` and set appropriate settings for the parameters.
+4. Edit the configuration file `etc/torrentflowdeamon.conf` and set appropriate settings for the parameters.

-4. Add at least one user using `bin/adduser <username>`.
+5. Add at least one user using `bin/adduser <username>`.

 Running
 -------